Sciences Po: Menton

 Established in the French Riviera city of Menton in 2005, the campus is located in an entirely renovated 19th-century building overlooking the Mediterranean.
 According to the Sciences Po brochure, the Menton Campus' regional specialisation is on the Middle Eastern and the Mediterranean, and it welcomes 300 students each year.
 The undergraduate programme is taught through two language tracks (French or English) and several elective languages are offered: Arabic, Turkish, Italian, Spanish, Persian, Hebrew, and French as a Foreign Language for those without a CEFR B1-equivalent level in French.
 The third mandatory year abroad is spent in the Middle East or elsewhere.

 Nancy

 Established in the region of Lorraine in 2000, the Nancy campus is located in an 18th-century heritage site, the Hôtel des Missions Royales.
 The curriculum is taught in French, English and German, as its regional specialisation focuses on the European Union and French-German relations.
-The elective languages offered are German, English, French as a foreign language and also Italian, Spanish, Russian, Swedish or Arabic.
+The elective languages offered are German, English, French as a foreign language and also Italian, Spanish, Russian or Swedish.